ethanyanjiali/deep-vision/imagenet-2012/README.md

 ## Set Up Dataset

-Follow the instruction here (DATASET.md)[DATASET.md] to download the ILSVRC2012 dataset first.
+Follow the instruction here [DATASET.md](DATASET.md) to download the ILSVRC2012 dataset first.

 ## System Requirement

 I'm training all these models with 8 vCPU, 24GB RAM and one Nvidia P100 GPU (~16G).
-If you have different hardware, you might need to change some parameters to fit model into your CUDA memory, especially batch size and num_workers.
+If you have different hardware, you might need to change some parameters to fit model with your hardware, especially batch size (when memory exceed) and num_workers (for multi-thread loading).

 ## Start Training